shubham250298/Vrinda_Store_Data_Analysis_Using_Microsoft-Excel/README.md

 # Order Vs Sales

 ![image](https://github.com/shubham250298/Vrinda_Store_Data_Analysis_Using_Microsoft-Excel/assets/108235140/addaade3-b68c-4904-b629-85006d689630)
-- we find that sales and number of orders are highest for march.
+- We find that sales and number of orders are highest for march.

 # Sales Men Vs Women
 ![image](https://github.com/shubham250298/Vrinda_Store_Data_Analysis_Using_Microsoft-Excel/assets/108235140/0712f733-6a09-4a3a-9358-a42300cf02c0)
+- We find that Women purchased more than Men